platipus82/VROKKS/README.md

     This means that the day before and after are not looked at.
     So if for example during a multiple days span the stock price drops, but the daily threshold is not ever crossed, the model doesn't take it into account as a price drop / event.

+  - In the output plot there is a text "Predicted risk for anticipated event is 42".
+    The value 42 is incorrect, but it is there to represent that if in file model_training.py the function tell_modelled_risk was defined, it would return a risk score in range 0-100 for the event and this risk score would replace value 42.
+  An additional future possibility for the model could be to make this risk score function operative.